 All certificates and agreements for the provision of property or services to or in connection with, or otherwise benefiting, the Land and/or the Healthcare Facility;

-All licenses, permits, and/or approvals issued by any governmental authority with respect to the use or operation of the Healthcare Facility for the Approved Use as that term is defined in the Operator’s Regulatory Agreement, to the greatest extent permitted by and not in violation of applicable law now enacted or hereafter amended, and any and all Medicaid/Medicare/TRICARE/CHAMPUS or other governmental insurance provider agreements.
+All licenses, permits, and/or approvals issued by any governmental authority with respect to the use or operation of the Healthcare Facility for the Approved Use as that term is defined in the Operator Regulatory Agreement, to the greatest extent permitted by and not in violation of applicable law now enacted or hereafter amended, and any and all Medicaid/Medicare/TRICARE/CHAMPUS or other governmental insurance provider agreements.
 Provided that this Agreement shall be construed as granting to Lender a security interest, assigning receivables, giving dominion and control or designating an attorney-in-fact with respect to the Government Receivables Accounts, Government Payments and other Healthcare Assets to the greatest extent permitted by and not in violation of (i) applicable law, now enacted and/or hereafter amended, and (ii) the Provider Agreements.
 For purposes herein, “Government Receivables Accounts” shall mean separate deposit account(s) into which only Government Payments are deposited, and “Government Payments” shall mean a payment from a governmental entity and shall include, without limitation, payments governed under the Social Security Act (42 U.S.C. §§ 1395 et seq.), including payments under Medicare, Medicaid and TRICARE/CHAMPUS, and payments administered or regulated by the Centers for Medicare and Medicaid Services of U.S. Department of Health and Human Services;

-All funds, monies, securities and other property held in escrow, lock boxes, depository or blocked accounts or as reserves and all rights to receive (or to have distributed to Operator) any funds, monies, securities or property held in escrow, lock boxes, depository or blocked accounts or as reserves including but not limited to all of Operator’s rights (if any) to any funds or amounts in that certain reserve funds and/or residual receipts accounts created under any regulatory agreement required by the Secretary of Housing and Urban Development or the Federal Housing Administration Commissioner;
+All funds, monies, securities and other property held in escrow, lock boxes, depository or blocked accounts or as reserves and all rights to receive (or to have distributed to Operator) any funds, monies, securities or property held in escrow, lock boxes, depository or blocked accounts or as reserves including but not limited to all of Operator’s rights (if any) to any funds or amounts in those certain reserve funds and/or residual receipts accounts created under any regulatory agreement required by the Secretary of Housing and Urban Development or the Federal Housing Administration Commissioner;

 All accounts, accounts receivable, general intangibles, chattel paper, instruments, rights to payment evidenced by instruments, documents, inventory, goods, cash, cash proceeds, bank accounts, deposit accounts, certificates of deposits, securities, insurance policies, letters of credit, letter of credit rights, deposits, judgments, liens, causes of action, warranties, guaranties and all other properties and assets of Operator, tangible or intangible, whether or not similar to the property described in this item (h).
 As used herein, the term “accounts receivable” shall include (i) all healthcare insurance receivables, including, but not limited to Medicaid and Medicare receivables, Veterans Administration or other governmental receivables, private patient receivables, and HMO receivables; (ii) any payments due or to be made to Operator relating to the Land or (iii) all other rights of Operator to receive payment of any kind with respect to the Land;